[Edit] Since publishing this blog post, I wrote a Medium gaming-related article about the top five puzzle games in my opinion for the Playstation 4.

 I actually pitched this story to Polygon before or the idea of doing something like great uses for the 3DS and Vita today in a world that forgot about the dedicated handheld.
 However, they rejected it.

-With all of that said, I am also continuing to work on my graphic design skills and love inserting such work into stories when I get a chance.
 I also like to cover events and as you can see from this coverage below, I have covered gaming events in-depth and would love to continue doing so when I get a chance.
 I interviewed many developers and got a first-hand scoop on many titles during this past event like “State of Mind” that many of us now play regularly before these games were even released.

 If you click the story above, you will see all of my own multimedia (including this graphic above) as I interviewed developers, shot video of upcoming titles, took pictures of the event, etc. all using my iPad Pro.
 I pitched the story for a while to various gaming media, but they all seemed to already have had people at the event or were not interested.
 Thus, I published it here on this site as an example of the type of coverage I can provide.